 5.1 Releasing Full Stack Web Apps

 A consideration of releasing a web app is your infrastructure or hosting platform.
-Before services such as Amazon Web Services (AWS), companies would purchase their own servers or lease physical space from data centers.
+Before services such as Amazon Web Services (AWS), companies would purchase their own servers or lease physical space from a data centre.

 However, today, services like AWS, Digital Ocean, Heroku, Firebase and others, act as Infrastructure as a Service (IaaS) or Backend as a Service (BaaS) platforms.
 These services offer computing resources on a cost per utilization (time, api calls, requests) basis.
 Such offerings have simplified developers workflow by enabling them to scale up or down the resources (CPU, time, memory) needed on a regular basis.
 It’s a great exercise to go through deploying on any of these platforms.

 Mobile applications are unique in that the distribution is handled entirely by the parent company who owns the operating system.
 Both distribution paths provide you the opportunity to see analytics, installs and update your applications accordingly.